top of page

 Bulimia Nervosa

-Bulimia Nervosa is characterised by recurrent episodes of binge eating followed by compensatory behaviours in an attempt to prevent weight gain.
-A binge involves eating a large amount of food in a short period of time and typically feels out of the person's control.
+Bulimia Nervosa is an eating disorder characterised by recurrent episodes of binge eating followed by compensatory behaviours in an attempt to prevent weight gain.
+A binge eating episode involves eating a large amount of food in a short period of time and typically feels out of the person's control.
 Compensatory behaviours include: self-induced vomiting, fasting, overexercising and/or the misuse of laxatives or diuretics.
-Bulimia sufferers often have an intense fear of weight gain and their self-worth is largely influenced by shape and weight.
+People struggling with bulimia often have an intense fear of weight gain and their self-worth is significantly influenced by their shape and weight.

 The National Institute of Health and Care Excellence (NICE, 2017)